Skip to content

 The scheme has been designed to avoid impacts onto the adjacent river through careful location of lighting to avoid light spill onto the river and ensure minimal impact on wildlife.

-The scheme will also include areas of native planting which will deliver an overall net gain for biodiversity at the site.
+The scheme will also include areas of native planting which will deliver an overall net gain for habitat biodiversity at the site and due to the scheme’s proximity to the watercourse biodiversity net gain units will be procured to ensure the scheme meets BNG requirements.

 See the following documents in the planning application (click here to view) for more details: